REAL ESTATE CLOSINGS

 Review lender instructions / requirements, review instructions from other parties to transaction, review legal and loan documents, assemble charges, and prepare closing statements and set closing.

 Escrow/settlement officer oversees closing of transaction.
 Seller signs deed; buyer signs new mortgage; old loan is paid off; and new mortgage is signed.
 Seller, real estate professionals, attorneys and other parties to the transaction are paid.
-Documents are recorded in the county in which the property is located.
+Documents are recorded in the parish in which the property is located.

 After the signing has been completed, the title company will forward payment to any prior lender, pay all parties who performed services in connection with the closing, and pay out any net funds to the seller before recording the documents with the parish.
 This all happens without any needed involvement from the buyer or seller.